By Vallejo

 This bottle corresponds to Vallejo reference 73.641, Grey Primer in the 60ml Mecha Color format.
 It is designed for hobby projects that may be handled, posed, masked, painted in several layers, or worked on over multiple sessions.
 The grey tone gives painters a practical middle ground between black and white primer, helping colors stay readable while preserving a more controlled, realistic base.

-Unlike a regular paint color, Vallejo Mecha Primer Grey is made to prepare the surface before the main paint layers.
+Unlike a regular paint color, Vallejo Mecha Primer Grey prepares the surface before the main paint layers.
 It helps acrylic colors grip better, gives the model a smoother painting surface, and keeps fine details visible when applied in several thin coats.

 Why Mecha Primer Grey Belongs on the Workbench

-• Neutral color base: A versatile starting point for armor plates, mechanical frames, vehicles, miniatures, and general model painting.
+• Neutral color base: A versatile starting point for armor plates, mechanical frames, vehicles, miniatures, tabletop figures, and general model painting.

 • Useful for pre-shading: Grey primer makes it easier to build shadows and highlights without the extreme contrast of black or white primer.